rebeccahwa/cs3313-26S/index.md

 <div style="font-size:90%">

 The instruction team's availability for the week of Jan.
 20 - Jan.
 23 is [here](https://docs.google.com/spreadsheets/d/18wca-fq27raxHu6m8_mAQlqdo17i-qZpblK2g_H9MVk/edit?usp=sharing).
+All office hours will be held in the common area outside of 4000 SEH.

 <!--
 | Monday  | Tuesday | Wednesday | Thursday | Friday |